Illustration showing Starting Strength facing off versus Stronglifts 5x5

 The low-bar back squat.

-These lifts are quite good at strengthening the hips, thighs, and lower back, which is incredibly important for power lifter and a number of sports, but they aren’t necessarily good for building overall muscle mass.
-For instance, the low-bar squat is chosen because it makes squatting easier on the lower back (less upper body) and harder on the hips (more lower body).
-That’s not a problem if you’re trying to build bigger hips, but it’s decisions like this that make the program more lower-body dominant.
+These lifts are quite good at strengthening the hips, thighs, and lower back, which is incredibly important for powerlifting and a number of sports, but they aren’t necessarily good for building overall muscle mass.
+That’s a problem for two reasons:

 The Starting Strength Workouts